How to install Bludit CMS with Apache on Ubuntu 24.04

 Download Bludit files

-To always install the latest version, check the download page for Bludit.
-Get the download link and download the archived package to your computer.
-Then, extract it.
+To ensure you always get the latest version, visit the download page for Bludit.
+Grab the download link, then download the archived package to your computer.
+After that, extract it.

-First, navigate to the /tmp/ directory and download the Bludit files.
-Next, move the content into the Bludit folder in the Apache root directory.
+First, head over to the `/tmp/` directory and download the Bludit files.
+Then, you’ll move the contents into the Bludit folder that’s part of the Apache web server’s main directory (often called the document root).

 cd /tmp/